hjwp/www.obeythetestinggoat.com/content/asyncio-perf.md

 something else.

-As I learned while trying to build this thing, `yield from` on its own won't make your code asynchronous however (check out [this gist](https://gist.github.com/hjwp/727c932ce3e20c6367e5) for an illustration).
+As I learned while trying to build this thing, `yield from` on its own won't make your code asynchronous (check out [this gist](https://gist.github.com/hjwp/727c932ce3e20c6367e5) for an illustration).
 You also need a special way of invoking functions that you want to start off asynchronously, and that's the purpose of `create_task`.  `create_task` tells